Moorea

 Newlywed Information: Tickets and other travel documents must exactly match your current passport and other identification.
 If not, you could be denied boarding and no refund will be forthcoming.
 For requirements and information regarding marriages performed in a foreign country, please visit the consulate of the particular country.

-Honeymoon Packages: Some hotels require a marriage certificate or license for you to receive the honeymoon package.
-Please bring this information with you if you are traveling on a honeymoon package.
+Honeymoon Packages: Some hotels require you to present a marriage certificate or license for you to receive the honeymoon package.
+Please bring your marriage documentation with you if you are traveling on a honeymoon package.

 Luggage: Baggage allowances and fees vary by airline.
 For airline baggage fees and policies please visit https://www.costcotravel.com/Info/Airline-Baggage.
 If baggage fees do apply, this cost will be additional and must be paid directly to the airline.